 There may be some situations that you might spend the money for credit monitoring.

 If you're going through a credit repair process, it can be cheaper to monitor your credit score through a service rather than ordering your credit score every month.
 Watching your credit score lets you know if what you're doing for your credit is actually helping.

 A credit monitoring service can help you keep an eye on your credit after your social security number has been stolen and the thief is opening accounts in your name.
 Keep in mind, however, even in this situation, there may be less expensive and even free alternatives like freezing your credit report or putting a fraud alert on your credit report.

 Don't Forget to Cancel Your Free Trial

-Free trials for credit monitoring services are all over the place.
+Free trials for credit monitoring services are all over the place, but there's always a catch.
 In 2006, freecreditreport.com, a service offered by Experian, settled a lawsuit with the FTC after falsely advertising their services as free with no obligation and charging consumers' credit cards without notifying them in advance.

-Even though the trial is marketed as free, you'll be asked to give your credit card number.
+Even if a trial is marketed as free (or $1 in some cases), you'll be asked to give your credit card number.
 If you don't cancel before the free period expires, your credit card number will be charged, often without notice.